onigra/tsudura/README.md

 [![Build Status](https://travis-ci.org/onigra/tsudura.svg)](https://travis-ci.org/onigra/tsudura)

+# WARNING

+This gem is alpha version.

 # Tsudura

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/tsudura`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-WARNING: This gem is alpha version.

 ## Installation